sendgrid/php-http-client/README.md

 $ touch loader.php
 ```

-And add to `loader.php` code below:
+And add the code below to the `loader.php`:

 ```php
 <?php